 Most of the time, people with flat feet will naturally realign their limbs to prevent injuries and other physical conditions from developing.
 In most cases, outside treatment won’t even be necessary.
 However, in cases where in the body cannot adapt to the level of flatness that their feet deliver, additional steps must be taken as soon as possible.

 Keep in mind that supportive shoes are designed to alleviate symptoms only.
-Supportive shoes will not be able to provide long-term treatment for people who have flat feet.
+Supportive shoes cannot provide long-term treatment for people who have flat feet.
 For a quick short-term remedy, while you are looking for supportive shoes, you can place a wedge in the shoes.

 More severe cases related to flat foot injury include ruptured tendons.
 Typically, a combination of supportive shoes, rest, and pain relievers will be able to treat this condition.
 However, if the damage to the tendon is severe, surgery will most likely be the only option left on the table.

-In some cases, flat feet start developing as early as childhood.
+Sometimes, flat feet develop as early as childhood.
 If left unchecked, the condition might worsen, especially if the body fails to adapt as the child grows older.
-In cases where it starts developing during childhood, surgical intervention might be necessary.
+In cases where it develops during childhood, surgical intervention might be necessary.

-In some cases, flat-footedness might be caused by being overweight or obese.
-Treatment is relatively simple in these cases as doctors will require the individual to lose weight and develop a healthier lifestyle.
+In some cases, flat-footedness might be caused by being overweight.
+Treatment is relatively simple in these cases, as doctors will require the individual to lose weight and develop a healthier lifestyle.

 Supportive Shoes for Flat Feet Buying Guide

-Buying supportive shoes are quite similar to buying typical footwear with some added factors that you need to consider.
+Buying supportive shoes is quite similar to buying typical footwear with some added factors you need to consider.
 Here are tips on how to choose the right supportive shoes: